Noblewebdeveloper/Noblewebdeveloper/README.md

 - 👋 Hi, I’m Noble
+- I'm a full stack developer
+- My stacks: PHP, Javascript, SQL, CSS, HTML, REACT, ANGULAR, NODE, Express, MongoDB.
-- 👀 I’m interested in anything web development but mostly Js related
+- 👀 I’m interested in anything about web development.
-- 🌱 I’m currently learning React
+- 🌱 I love playing video games and drinking beer.
-- 💞️ I’m looking to collaborate on any react project
+- 💞️ I’m looking to collaborate on any web development project, render help whenever I can and learn new amazing things.
-- 📫 How to reach me on WhatsApp +2347089945000
+- 📫 You can reach me on WhatsApp +2347089945000.

 <!---
 Noblewebdeveloper/Noblewebdeveloper is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.